Join Us

 To discuss this project please email: luis.figueredo@nottingham.ac.uk

-Fundamentals of bimanual manipulation, sequential manipulation planning, tool usage, and motion-task planning.
+Mastering bimanual Manip.: Explore sequential planning, tool usage, and motion-task strategies;

 Switching strategy for flexible task execution using the cooperative dual task-space framework (ICRA, 13)